-The Thoroughbred Makeover is a unique competition that requires participants to submit paperwork at different times throughout the year in order for management to promote its charitable mission and manage the logistics of such a large, multi-faceted event.
+The Thoroughbred Makeover is a unique competition that requires participants to submit paperwork at different times throughout the year in order for the RRP to promote its charitable mission and manage the logistics of such a large, multi-faceted event.
 This section lays out those forms, deadlines, what fees to expect, and when fees are due.
-Forms will always open at 10am EST on a business day and paperwork deadlines will always be at 5pm EST on a business day unless noted otherwise.
+Forms will always open at 10am EST on a business day and paperwork deadlines will always be at 5 PM EST on a business day unless noted otherwise.
 All forms and payments are processed via the Trainer Portal.
-Please review these deadlines carefully as they may change slightly from year to year.
-The RRP made updates to the Makeover fee structure in 2023, and it remains the same for 2024.
-Please review this and the following More Information on Fees section carefully.
+Please review this schedule of key deadlines and the following More Information on Fees section carefully, as they are likely to adjust slightly from year to year.

-Key Deadlines Additional details about fees are in the following section.
-Form/Action Availability Purpose Trainer Application Application preview and drafting opens December 18 th , 2023; submissions accept- ed January 2 nd -19 th , 2024.
-Each rider participating in the Makeover will complete one \$200 application regardless of their type of entry (individual, team captain, or team member).
-The application fee is \$200 Acceptances an- nounced February 15 th , 2024 per person, regardless of the number of entries they are associated with.
-These are the fees associated with train- er participants.
-Trainers and team captains will declare on their application the number of horses they intend to regis- ter.
-Horses are billed at the point of trainer application sub- mission at a rate of \$150 per horse in addition to the trainer application fee.
+Key Deadlines Additional details a bout fees are in the following section.
+Form/Action Availability Purpose Trainer Application Application preview and drafting opens December 16, 2024; submissions accept- Approves individuals to participate in the Thoroughbred Makeover.
+All candidates must complete a new application regardless of prior acceptance. ed January 6-24, 2025.
+Acceptances an- nounced February 18, 2025 Each rider participating in the Makeover will complete one \$200 application regardless of their type of entry (individu- al, team captain, or team member).
+The application fee is \$200 per person, regardless of the number of entries they are associated with.
+These are the fees associated with trainer participants.
+Trainers and team captains will declare on their application the number of horses they intend to register.
+Horse registrations are billed at the point of trainer application submission at a rate of \$150 per horse in addi- tion to the trainer application fee.
 Application and horse registration fees are due upon sub- mission, and invoices are not sent.
-Entries with unpaid fees or missing documentation as of January 19 th will be waitlisted and assessed a late fee.
-Horse Registration Form January 2 nd -July 31 st , 2024 Enters an eligible horse into the Thoroughbred Makeover with an approved trainer or team captain.
-Horse registrations may be submitted along with the trainer application or up until July 31 st , 2024.
-Trainers may manage or change their entries throughout the year online in the Trainer Portal .
-Trainers with no horse registered as of horse registra- tion close are withdrawn.
+Entries with unpaid fees or missing documentation as of January 24 will be waitlisted and assessed a late fee.
+Horse Registration Form January 6-July 29, 2025 Enters an eligible horse into the Thoroughbred Makeover with an approved trainer or team captain.
+Horse registra- tions may be submitted along with the trainer application or at any time through close of business on July 29, 2025.
+Trainers may manage or change their entries throughout the year online in the Trainer Portal.
+Trainers with no horse registered as of horse registra- tion close are automatically withdrawn.